szwinter/MouseModels/README.md

-Analysis code for extracting/visualizing robust, sparse brain networks which are predictive of traits.
+Analysis code for extracting and visualizing robust, sparse brain networks which are predictive of traits.

+Data available on Zenodo: https://zenodo.org/record/8377684.